huohuoren4/docs/python/pytest/further_topics/example_trick/basic_pattern.md

 This completes the basic pattern.
 However, one often rather wants to process command line options outside of the test and rather pass in different or more complex objects.

-## Dynamically adding command line options
+## Dynamically adding command line options {#dynamically-adding-command-line-options}

 Through `addopts` you can statically add command line options for your project.
 You can also dynamically modify the command line arguments before they get processed: